StartupsPoleEmploi/labonneboite/labonneboite/web/auth/README.md

 - [OAuth 2 Simplified](https://aaronparecki.com/oauth-2-simplified/)
 - [An Introduction to OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)
 - [OpenID Connect explained](https://connect2id.com/learn/openid-connect)

+## SSO

+If a user visiting LBB is already logged in www.pole-emploi.fr we will detect it via the presence of a `idutkes` cookie.
+LBB can detect this cookie since the LBB website is technically hosted on a subdomain of pole.emploi.fr (https://labonneboite.pole-emploi.fr/).

+We then transparently login this user without any user interaction.
+See [this code](https://github.com/StartupsPoleEmploi/labonneboite/blob/master/labonneboite/web/static/js/transparent-sso.js).
+A different non interactive `peam-openidconnect-no-prompt` backend is used for this purpose.
+A maximum of one SSO attempt per user is made every two hours.

 ## The PEAM backend for `Python Social Auth`